-Sales and Exchanges
+Sales, R&PP and Exchanges

 Land Exchanges.
 The BLM sometimes uses land exchanges with other landowners to improve land management, consolidate ownership, and protect environmentally sensitive areas.
 By exchanging public land that is of limited interest to the BLM but of value to others, the BLM can acquire other lands with important recreation, conservation, scenic, cultural and other resource uses.
 Land exchanges also allow the BLM to reposition or consolidate lands into more manageable units and to meet community expansion needs.
 The BLM’s Land Exchange Handbook provides specific guidance to ensure that statutory and regulatory requirements are followed and the public interest protected.